 Please ask permission to use original photography from this site.
 If approved, I also request appropriate credit and a link to the originating page on my site as well.

 Can you give suggestions or tips on how to make my blog better?

 I have a website, Chopped Academy, where I share blogging tips, including a podcast where you can hear interviews with other food bloggers and experts on how to be the best blogger ever…or at least the best blogger you can be!

 Also, here are some of my favorite tips from other sites that provide resources on blogging:

 What blogging platform do you use?
-I use WordPress.

-Who designed your site?
 I’m lucky that my husband is multi-talented.
 He’s not only a photographer, but also a website designer.
 So that means my website designer is Shawn Beelman Graphic Design.